swkBerlin/kata-bootstraps/kotlin/spock/README.md

 While mixing different languages can be a chore, it might be worth it due to its great feature set.

+While the version 1.x supported only Junit4 (or Jupiter Vintage), 2.x comes with full Jupiter support!

-Find more info about on its [project page](http://spockframework.org/).
+Find more info about Spock on its [project page](http://spockframework.org/).

 ## Run Tests